Regina Leader-Post: Corporate ownership

 Decline of local news coverage radically occurred in 1996, when the paper and its sister, the Saskatoon StarPhoenix, were acquired from their owner based in Markham, Ontario, Armadale group, by Hollinger Inc., a company that was headed by the Canadian media baron Conrad Black.
 Within three months, the staffs at each newspaper had been cut by one quarter, which becoming a cause célèbre in Canadian journalism.
 The event with substantial elimination of staff and coverage of local news corresponded with one at the Regina television station CKCK-DT, once locally owned but by 1985 no longer so.

 An immediate effect was a significant reduction in coverage of local and provincial news, and a greater coverage of national events.
 Loss of news reporter staff, the increasing television news coverage and the arrival and growth of the internet all increased difficulty in preserving, much less increasing, the Leader-Posts significance.

 Black's company subsequently divested itself of the Leader-Post in 2000, together with most other Canadian news media it had owned, in conjunction with Black's renunciation of his Canadian citizenship to obtain a British peerage.

 Eventually branding itself as the Regina Leader-Post, the newspaper shut down its printing facilities in 2015 in favor of being printed in Saskatoon with the press of The StarPhoenix.
 In 2023, Postmedia announced that the StarPhoenix press would be shut down; both the StarPhoenix and Leader-Post were to continue publication, but printed at facility in Estevan.

+In early 2025, the paper along with the StarPhoenix had to explore other printing options following the closure of the Estevan print facility.
+Both papers are now printed in Alberta, marking the end of newspaper production in Saskatchewan.